St. Mary the Virgin, North Stoke

 Its lightness and unusual serenity derive from its setting and its exceptional architecture.
 It is completely unspoilt and is a place of extreme tranquillity.

 Standard opening times: Open in daylight hours.
 There is a patronal festival in August and a crib blessing before Christmas, and occasional Roman Catholic services, all by permission of the Vicar of Amberley and the Churches Conservation Trust.
+The Friends of St. Mary’s are holding their 10th anniversary celebrations this year and will post news of events as they become available.

 North Stoke, Amberley, Arundel, Sussex, BN18 9LS, United Kingdom